Why I Created Spiritual Eldercare

 I earned a BA from Stanford University in English/Creating Writing.
 In 2015, I completed healing prayer ministry training (Levels 1-4).
 In June 2017, I became a licensed and ordained chaplain through I.F.O.C., which has given me new insights and tools for this work.

 Spread the Love

-While doing this work, it occurred to me that other chaplains, family members, and anyone else who loves elders might find my Bible studies and worship services useful in their own roles.
+While doing this work, it occurred to me that other chaplains, family members, and anyone else who loves elders might find my dementia-friendly Bible studies and worship services useful in their own roles.
 These free, downloadable documents are easy to modify to your own setting and the level of your loved one’s or residents’ abilities and interest — and in fact I encourage you to do so.

 In addition, I’ve gathered some resources — experts, websites, articles, and more — that I’ve found interesting and helpful.
 I’ve been a professional writer and editor for many years, so creating this site is a way for me to use my expertise to benefit elders, families, and caregivers who are so dear to me.